martinezmatias/website/content/home/publications.md

 *Astor: Exploring the Design Space of Generate-and-Validate Program Repair beyond GenProg*.
 M. Martinez, M. Monperrus. **Journal of Systems and Software (JSS)** (2019) arXiv:1802.03365 [Download](https://arxiv.org/abs/1802.03365)

+*Two Datasets of Questions and Answers for Studying the Development of Cross-platform Mobile Applications using Xamarin Framework*.
+M.Martinez **International Conference on Mobile Software Engineering and Systems (MobileSoft)** (2018)[Download](https://arxiv.org/abs/1712.09569)

 # 2018